Philly Bike Action!

 Who represents you?

 Most new bicycle infrastructure requires an ordinance from City Council, which is then signed by the Mayor.
 City Council is divided into 10 geographical districts.
-By convention, district Councilmembers have prerogative over ordinances in their districts.

 District Councilmembers regularly defer to Registered Community Organizations (RCOs) when deciding whether to back an infrastructure project like a bike lane.